What Are University Rankings and Do They Matter?

 Malaysian university rankings

-In Malaysia, there are 2 prominent university ratings developed by the Ministry of Education — Rating System for Malaysian Higher Education Institutions (SETARA) and the Malaysian Quality Evaluation System for Private Colleges (MyQUEST).
+In Malaysia, there are 2 prominent university ratings developed by the Ministry of Higher Education (MOHE) — Rating System for Malaysian Higher Education Institutions (SETARA) and the Malaysian Quality Evaluation System for Private Colleges (MyQUEST).

 MyQUEST, on the other hand, is used to gauge the quality of private colleges by assessing them based on their resources, quality management systems and graduate recognition.
-Similar to SETARA, colleges are rated from 1 to 6 stars.
+Similar to SETARA, private colleges are now classified using the same Berdaya Saing and Berdaya Maju categories.

-Should You Care About University Rankings?
+Explore Now >Should You Care About University Rankings?

 Advantages of university rankings